gayathri1462/Lung-Cancer-Analysis-and-Prediction/Based On CT Scan/Readme.md

-# Lung Cancer Detection Based On Ct Scans
+# Lung Cancer Detection Based On CT Scans
 ## Steps to run the code:
 1. Upload the zip file of dataset to drive
 2. Uncomment the code in the cells to extract dataset from zip file